augusto-herrmann/augusto-herrmann.github.io/_posts/2022-08-12-remembering-therezinha-costa.md

 grandmother Ana Luiza's sister.
 She was a smart, kind, and caring person, very dear to everyone in the family.
 We used to turn to her for counsel in many situations in life.
 She had a talent for helping us understand ourselves better.
-In the words of my aunt Ana Lúcia, who was her niece,
+In the words of my aunt Ana Lúcia, who is her niece,

 > Tia Therezinha was a natural born psychologist!
 Se helped me a lot in
 > situations with many emotional and existential conflicts.
 She was also